i386x/pubdocs/Rust/README.md

   * reborrowing: `&*`, `&mut *`
 * a raw pointer, `P`, where `P = *const T` or `P = *mut T`, is said
   * *thin* if `T: Sized`
+    * has the same size and alignment as `usize`
   * *fat* otherwise
     * this is the case for dynamically sized objects, where the raw pointer contains additional data, like a slot to a virtual method table
+    * the size and alignment of a fat pointer type is guaranteed to be at least equal to the size and alignment of a thin pointer type
 * raw pointers are compared by their address
   * additional data are included into comparison in case of fat raw pointers
 * `*const` raw pointers can be created directly by